-(CNN) — When it comes to breakfast foods across the globe, there are as many ways to enjoy the first meal of the day as there are to say "good morning."
+(CNN) — When it comes to breakfast foods around the world, there are as many ways to enjoy the first meal of the day as there are to say "good morning."

-On weekdays, the Swiss frequently stick to quick but filling breakfasts like the traditional birchermüesli, the granola-style blend of oats with fruit and nuts that's usually served over thick yogurt.
+On weekdays, the Swiss frequently stick to quick but filling breakfasts such as the traditional birchermüesli, the granola-style blend of oats with fruit and nuts that's usually served over thick yogurt.

 Genfo is a thick porridge made with barley, wheat and corn flour, and it's a traditional porridge.